 Hannah then began her graduate studies at the University of Texas at Austin, planning for a career in non-profit management.
 During her time at the University, she fell in love with a Marine veteran and began immersing herself in the unique culture of the military, and it wasn’t long before she knew she wanted to make a career of serving veterans and their families.
-In addition to serving as the Program Coordinator for the VSN, Hannah has coordinated several programs for veteran couples and spouses at UT, and currently serves as the Program Coordinator for both the Veteran Spouse Resiliency group program at the VSN, and the Veteran Couples Connect program, which provides PTSD counseling to veteran couples.
+In addition to serving as the Program Manager for the VSN, Hannah has coordinated several programs for veteran couples and spouses through the University of Texas at Austin’s Institute for Military and Veteran Family Wellness.

 Click here to view our volunteer leadership by region.